Skip to product information

 About the Instrument

-This violin's caramel varnish is applied over a golden ground, bringing out the medium curl tiger flame that falls slightly from the center joint of its two-piece maple back.
-A similar figure runs along the ribs and scroll.
-This instrument is somewhat smaller than most full-sized violins, as is common of this luthier’s patterns.
+This violin is a delight to play, silky and responsive.
+Its tone is unique, clear, and lovely, making it an excellent solo instrument.
+A caramel varnish is applied over a light ground, bringing out the medium curl tiger flame that falls slightly from the center joint of its two-piece maple back.
+A similar lively figure runs along the ribs and scroll.
+This instrument is somewhat smaller than most full-sized violins, as is common of this luthier’s patterns, ideal for someone looking for a more petite instrument.
 This violin is in good condition and ready to be played.
+Purchase of this instrument includes a certificate from Ifshin Violins.

 Length: 351 mm